Community Service News and Updates:

 The Social Justice/Community Service Committee of the BNC Conejo Valley Chapter is actively involved in many areas of community service.
 It is our firm belief that the act of "giving" reaps a two-fold benefit of also "empowering" the giver.
+Our members are involved in many Social Justice projects, thru our Temples and our Chapter.
 Through your contribution, you can play a part in helping us to reach out to many needy families.

 The following are some of the institutions and programs with which we are involved:

-MANNA FOOD BANK – We collect food and toiletries for families to be distributed at the MANNA food distribution center.
+MANNA FOOD BANK – We collect and deliver canned and dry food to be distributed at the MANNA food distribution center.